 LITTLE RIVER

 Little River originates near Hopkinsville and flows north through Cadiz before emptying into Lake Barkley.
-Though short, only 70 miles, Little River provides the only white-water kayaking in western Kentucky.
+Though short, only 70 miles, Little River provides the only white-water kayaking in western Ky.
 Though not the Rocky Mountain whitewater, many enjoy having the excitement of rougher water.
 Kayaking tours of Little River are available.

 CATFISH

-When conditions are tough for many types of fishing, catfishing stays hot on several rivers and lakes in western Kentucky.
-Catfish are among the best-eating and most sought-after fish in western Kentucky, but they don't get a lot of fanfare.
+When conditions are tough for many types of fishing, catfishing stays hot on several rivers and lakes in western Ky.
+Catfish are among the best-eating and most sought-after fish in western Ky, but they don't get a lot of fanfare.
 Catfish anglers quietly go about the business of catching fish while more glamorous species, like largemouth bass and crappie, get the headlines.
 Many guide services will help find the best spots for catfish and even clean the catch.
-Fish for catfish in the four big rivers of western Kentucky – Mississippi, Ohio, Cumberland and Tennessee – as well as Barkley and Kentucky Lakes.
-Catfish are primarily bottom feeders, which is one reason they pack in below Smithland, Kentucky and Barkley dams.
+Fish for catfish in the four big rivers of western Ky – Mississippi, Ohio, Cumberland and Tennessee – as well as Barkley and Ky Lakes.
+Catfish are primarily bottom feeders, which is one reason they pack in below Smithland, Ky and Barkley dams.
 There they can pick off wounded baitfish, nose through a constant flow of other possible food sources, and have the preferred rocky bottom habitat.
 As water temperatures warm, catfish move into creek and river channels, and can be taken at shallower depths.
 At night or on overcast days, fishing around rocky cover on flats near the main-lake channel is a good choice anywhere along the course of either lake.
 Outside bends in the main lake channel, where the old channel pushes close to the banks of the main lake to create a bluff, are predictably good locations for catfish.
 Virtually every cove in the lakes supports plenty of channel catfish, along with small blues.
 The best summer fishing in the coves occurs after dark, when the channel cats move shallow and get more active.

 LARGEMOUTH BASS